Following a previous consultation, the Glasgow City Food Plan was formally launched on 15 June 2021. It’s a 10 year plan that aims to achieve:

 There remains a huge difference in how affordable the government’s recommended diet is depending on how wealthy households are.

 It isn’t just people who are on benefits that find it difficult to afford decent food, many people who are working are on a low income.
-Ironically it is those who work in the food industry, especially hospitality, that tend to be on the minimum wage, which is lower than the living wage.
+Ironically it is those who work in the food industry, especially hospitality, that tend to be on the minimum wage.
 These people have been particularly impacted by the Covid-19 pandemic, which has seen hospitality shut down during lockdown periods.
 And with healthy food much more expensive than junk food, its difficult for people on a low income to have a decent diet:

 The mean cost of more healthy foods in 2019 per 1000 kilocalories was £7.68, compared to £2.48 for less heathy foods.